Coledurant/CollegeApartmentScraper/README.md

 Required inputs:
   - College name
-  - Enrollment
   - College location (city)
   - College state abbreviation

-Optional (suggested to speed up, and increase accuracy of search) Inputs:
+Optional (just press enter if not answering) Inputs:
   - Address
   - Latitude
   - Longitude
+  - Enrollment

 This will save a CSV file to the CSVs folder along with an excel file to the respective state abbreviation folder in the /Excels folder.